3run3r/pda_static_and_dynamic_test/testing_task_1.md

   def checkforAce(card)
-    if card.value = 1 #there is no 'value' property defined in the constructor return true
+    if card.value = 1 #should be corrected to '==' as this is an if statement and it should mean 'equals to' return true
     else
       return false
     end
   end

-  dif highest_card(card1 card2) #should be def, the function won't be able to be defined. if card1.value > card2.value #see first comment.
+  dif highest_card(card1 card2) #should be def, the function won't be able to be defined, also missing a comma between the two arguments. if card1.value > card2.value #see first comment.
     return card
   else